-This post is the first in a series highlighting our newly-elected section leadership.
+This post is the first in a series highlighting our recently-elected section leadership.

 Why or how did you find your way to becoming an archivist?